DataDog/datadog-api-client-java/api_docs/v2/UsersApi.md

         String sort = "name"; // String | User attribute to order results by.
 Sort order is ascending by default.
 Sort order is descending if the field is prefixed by a negative sign, for example `sort=-name`.
 Options: `name`, `modified_at`, `user_count`.
         QuerySortOrder sortDir = QuerySortOrder.fromValue("asc"); // QuerySortOrder | Direction of sort.
 Options: `asc`, `desc`.
         String filter = "filter_example"; // String | Filter all users by the given string.
 Defaults to no filtering.
-        String filterStatus = "filterStatus_example"; // String | Filter on status attribute.
+        String filterStatus = "Active"; // String | Filter on status attribute.
 Comma separated list, with possible values `Active`, `Pending`, and `Disabled`.
 Defaults to no filtering. try {
 	    UsersResponse result = apiInstance.listUsers(new UsersApi.ListUsersOptionalParameters()
                 .pageSize(pageSize)